temochka/queueing_rabbit/README.md

     $ bundle

-Or install it yourself as:
+Or install it globally as:

     $ gem install queueing_rabbit

-## Usage
+## Special Thanks

-QueueingRabbit is currently in RC1 and is not recommended for production use.
+* [Wildbit](http://wildbit.com) — for letting me open source this library initially developed for the internal use.

-The docs are coming soon, currently you can check out the examples in `spec/integration` dir.
+* [RabbitMQ client libraries for Ruby](https://github.com/ruby-amqp) — for providing outstanding well-documented gems that made this project possible.

 ## Contributing